brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Stepping back, I am going to build the function from scratch
+> **A quick aside...** Providing instructions, via lifetime annotations, to the compiler, confused me when I first encountered it.
+Coming from C# and rarely thinking about memory management (aside from disposing _unmanaged_ resources), this was a [broadening](https://www.newyorker.com/magazine/1995/01/30/an-interval) opportunity for me.
+I recently visited [Kevin Lynagh](https://twitter.com/lynaghk) in Kraków, Poland and he suggested experimenting, as a physicist would in a laboratory, by systematically forming a hypothesis and proving or disproving using a small experiment.
+What follows is the _result_ of that approach (but, to be clear, is not a demonstration of that approach).

-to understand how it works.
+ Stepping back, I am going to build the function from scratch with the goal of understanding how lifetimes work.
 Take the following example:

 ```rust
 fn longest1(x: &str) -> &str {